 I'm 30 now, and now I'm finally getting around to working on my self-acceptance issues, boosting my self-esteem and emotionally preparing myself for the relationship that I desire.

 During this time, I've realised that verbal humiliation hasn't been the healthiest kink I've indulged in.
 Anyone who enjoys this fetish should be aware of the dangers; I was but never gave them much thought.

-A few months ago, I visited my pro-domme and there was lots of verbal involved.
-After play, I felt really down and deeply ashamed of myself.
-Obviously, I realised something was badly wrong and this wasn't healthy for me.
+A few months ago, I visited my pro-domme, and there was lots of verbal involved.
+Afterwards, I felt down and deeply ashamed of myself.
+Naturally, I realised something was badly wrong, and this wasn't healthy for me.

-I've now been restricting verbal play with certain people that I know don't really think of me that way.
-Whether or not you believe the things you're being told, neurolinguistic-programming is very powerful and I believe this kink has the power to seriously damage self-esteem.
+I've now been restricting verbal play with certain people that I know don't think of me that way.
+Whether or not you believe the things you're being told, neuro-linguistic-programming is very powerful and I think this kink is the power to damage self-esteem.

-Online verbal humiliation can be harmless, but when you're hearing those words for real, sometimes it can trigger something in your subconcious and unleash a buried issue.
+Online verbal humiliation can be harmless, but when you're hearing those words for real, sometimes it can trigger something in your subconscious and unleash a buried issue.